Baptist Park School

-Baptist Park School, located in Taylor, Michigan, USA, was a private Christian school that opened in 1974 and closed in 2016 due to declining enrollment.
+Baptist Park School, located in Taylor, Michigan, USA, was a private Baptist Christian school that opened in 1974 and closed in 2016 due to declining enrollment.
 The school was founded by the Gilead Baptist Church.
 Baptist Park school offered classes from preschool through twelfth grade.
 It was a private, co-educational school, which stressed Baptist religious principles.

 In 2007–08 there were 213 students.